EvilBengt/ArduinoAlarmClock/Planning.md

 /Home/quick-alarm
 -----------------

-If quick-alarm time is set (from scratchpad), the alarm will trigger on time like any normal alarm.
+If quick-alarm time is set (from *scratchpad*), the alarm will trigger like any normal alarm on the next occurrence of the set time.
 When triggered, the time will be cleared and the alarm will be disabled.

 Empty field (--:--) means no quick-alarm currently active.